 Reckitt’s Zeeland facility manufactures infant formula.
 The facility was previously Mead Johnson until Reckitt acquired the company in 2017.
 In 2024, the Zeeland location had approximately 500 employees and a 472,000 square foot facility.

-Reckitt/Mead Johnson is also acquiring and attempting to acquire properties to the west of their Zeeland facility, including residentially zoned properties.
+RMJ is also acquiring and attempting to acquire properties to the west of their Zeeland facility, including residentially zoned properties.
 On December 30, 2024, Reckitt/Mead Johnson purchased the Meyer Residence located at 633 E Main Street (the red barn) for $1.5 million.
 They also purchased Bennett Wood Specialties, Inc. at 109 Carlton Street for $3.7 million.

 As of February 2025 per public records.